cobusc/protoc-gen-mocks/README.md

 # protoc-gen-mocks

-> Status: Proof of concept with some know limitations.
+> Status: Proof of concept with some known limitations.

 A plugin for the Google protobuf compiler (protoc) that generates mocks for Python.